Manvit07/Desktop_AI_Friday_2.O/README.md

 ## Credits

-Friday 2.0 is developed and maintained by [Your Name].
+Friday 2.0 is developed and maintained by Manvit.M.Deshmukh.
 We extend our gratitude to the developers of the libraries and technologies that power this project.

-## License

-Friday 2.0 is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your needs.